alanseed/cml_rain/README.md

 # Attenuation to rain

 `scripts/rain.py` implements the ITUR-R P.838-3 recommendation for a specific attenuation model to estimate the link mean rain rate based on the frequency of the link and the specific attenuation estimate.

+## Usage

+scripts/rain.py --start yyyy-mm-dd --end yyyy-mm-dd
+where yyyy-mm-dd represents the desired start and end dates

+## Output

+The script inserts or updates the "rain" sub-document.

+The default is for the rain sub-document to be missing after the initial record is inserted, and this is added once the rain is estimated.